 Should I Change From Plan F to Plan G?

 If you're considering switching from your grandfathered Medicare Plan F to Plan G, it can feel like a constant game of tug-of-war.
 Some Medicare Supplement plans are “guaranteed issue,” which means you can’t be refused for pre-existing conditions.
 But, it’s important to note that you might be required to undergo underwriting when switching Medicare Supplement plans.
+That means a plan carrier can increase your rate based on age and health factors or decide not to sell you the plan at all.

 Explore Your Medicare Supplement Options With HealthMarkets

 The Medicare Plan F vs. Plan G decision doesn’t have to be complicated.
 HealthMarkets can help you get the right Medicare Supplement plan for your needs.
 Best of all, this service comes at no cost to you.
+Compare plans online today or call (800) 439-6916 to speak with a licensed insurance agent.

 * The cost of Plan G premiums will vary by state, age, sex, and tobacco use.